Augustin82/Billing/README.md

 It is a generic model that can represent all possible values that can change the total price of an Order or an OrderItem.

-Adding a pricer to an order or an order item is quite simple:
+Adding a Pricer to an Order or an OrderItem is quite simple:

     <?php